 These three major parts consist of essential components in fulfilling their overall function to the skateboard itself.
 Technically, skateboards have 12 separate components; each has a specific function and purpose.

 The Skateboard Anatomy

-The most important but the most complicated part of the skateboard is the truck.
+The most important but most complicated part of the skateboard is the truck.
 The truck supports the skateboarder’s load as he stands on the deck.
 The truck’s main purpose is to maintain the wheels from rolling on the ground.
-Click here to for more details the trusted skateboard trucks for street and the most popular skateboard trucks for cruising.
+Click here for more details on the trusted skateboard trucks for the street and the most popular skateboard trucks for cruising.

 The trucks are attached to the skateboard deck.
 It connects the wheels, the bearings, and the deck to one another.

 - Baseplate – A rectangular metal on the bottom part of the truck that is attached to the board.
 Most manufacturers put their brand names in this part of the truck.
 It is composed of 4 to 6 mounting holes for the tools to go through.

 - Kingpin – Kingpin is the large bolt nuts that support the truck hanger and the bushing.
 It controls the amount of pressure placed on the bushing.

 - Hanger – The hanger is the T-shape metal located at the bottom of the truck.
 It is usually made up of a metal or alloy.
 It is the heaviest and strongest part of the truck as it endures all the beatings.